-- a) A sub-committee of Labour Management will be struck to develop a process to support and provide feedback for the professional development and career success of CUPE members. - b) This process will be designed to be supportive, not disciplinary or adversarial. - c) The sub-committee will develop terms of reference.
-The scope of the committee's work will include: - i) a plan detailing the methodology to develop the process; - ii) a description of the resources required to support the sub-committee's work; and - iii) a timeframe for the proposed plan's completion. - d) The process will adhere to the following principles: - i) Supportive of a meaningful dialogue between the employee and the University; - ii) Gathering of feedback from a wide variety of sources, including but not limited to, students (in context and where appropriate), internal and external contacts, colleagues, and academic and administrative leaders: - iii) Inclusion of professional development/career development goals; - iv) Recognition and celebration of professional and career achievements; - v) Self-evaluation of career goals and desired outcomes of the employee and the University; and - vi) Provision of timely feedback, at least once every two (2) years, but more often if appropriate resources are available.
+- A sub-committee of Labour Management will be struck to develop a process to support and provide feedback for the professional development and career success of CUPE members. - b) This process will be designed to be supportive, not disciplinary or adversarial. - c) The sub-committee will develop terms of reference.
+The scope of the committee's work will include: - i) A plan detailing the methodology to develop the process; - ii) A description of the resources required to support the sub-committee's work; and - iii) A timeframe for the proposed plan's completion. - d) The process will adhere to the following principles: - Supportive of a meaningful dialogue between the employee and the University; - ii) Gathering of feedback from a wide variety of sources, including but not limited to, students (in context and where appropriate), internal and external contacts, colleagues, and academic and administrative leaders; - iii) Inclusion of professional development/career development goals; - iv) Recognition and celebration of professional and career achievements; - v) Self-evaluation of career goals and desired outcomes of the employee and the University; and - vi) Provision of timely feedback, at least once every two (2) years, but more often if appropriate resources are available.

-The terms of reference will be presented to the Labour Management Committee for review and approval no later than March 1, 2016.
+The terms of reference will be presented to the Labour Management Committee for review and approval no later than March 1, 2016-December 31, 2020.

-Signed this 17th day of June, 2015
+Signed this 13th day of November, 2019 Signed this 17th day of June, 2015